 One group that covers many different commodities is the Farm Bureau.
-Their meetings always have excellent discussions on farming issues, including governmental policy and leadership and production management.
-I find this group to be the most legislatively informed association out of all the ones with which I am familiar.
-Plus, the FB has specific programs, such as Young Farmers and Ranchers, which give people many opportunities to get involved.
+Its meetings always have excellent discussions on farming issues, including governmental policy, leadership and production management.
+I find this group to be the most legislatively informed association.
+Plus, the Farm Bureau has specific programs, such as Young Farmers and Ranchers, which give people many opportunities to get involved.
 They usually have guest speakers that further enrich the experience.

-There are Small Woodlands Associations that are made up of producers of small forested acreage that operates much like the livestock groups, except they focus on wood production.
-And, OSU has a Master Woodland Managers’ program that benefits the participants and those they assist.
+There are Small Woodlands Association chapters that are made up of producers of small forested acreage, which operate much like the livestock groups, except they focus on wood production.
+And, OSU has a Master Woodland Managers program that benefits the participants and those they assist.

-For field crops there are the Oregon Wheat Growers’ League, the OR Ryegrass Growers’ Association, OR Essential Oil Growers Association, OR Seed Growers’ League, and more.
-These groups have annual meetings, tours, and newsletters to keep you informed and get you involved.
+For field crops, there are the Oregon Wheat Growers League, the Oregon Ryegrass Growers Association, Oregon Essential Oil Growers Association, Oregon Seed Growers League and more.
+These groups have annual meetings, tours and newsletters to keep you informed and get you involved.

-County Soil and Water Conservation Districts, plus other government agencies and Watershed Councils are out there to serve you also.
+County soil and water conservation districts, plus other government agencies and watershed councils are also out there to serve you.